giulong/spectrum/docs/README.md

 ## Default TestBook

 The one below is the testBook in the internal [configuration.default.yaml]({{ site.repository_url }}/spectrum/src/main/resources/yaml/configuration.default.yaml){:target="_blank"}.
-As you can see, it has a quality gate already set, as well as a yaml parser and log and html reporters.
+As you can see, it has a quality gate already set, as well as a yaml parser but no reporters.

 {% include copyCode.html %}